 "Yeah, I suppose so," the turtle responded with a disdainful sigh, still eyeing the rolled up schematic before accepting the offered object in return.
 He looked at the key to the newly improved Sewer Slider, the one that was just waiting to be driven home, to be tested out now that it was completely fixed.

 The turtle glanced to the machine resting by the garage entrance to his friend's lair.
 It was such a simple fix, too.
 Donatello should have been able to do it himself.
 He had developed the Slider from scratch, after all.

 "I'm not ashamed, by the way," Don came to correct his friend.
 "I'm just not sure how I forgot something so simple as calibrating the fuel tank."

-At this LeatherHead laughed.
-"My friend, perhaps it was because the answer was so simple that you neglected it."
+At that, LeatherHead laughed.
+"My friend, perhaps it was because the answer was so simple that you neglected it.

 Don did not bother to dispute his fellow scientist.
 He knew full well that he would be incapable of translating his sense of loss to the gentle crocodile.
-On the other hand, Don had been feeling this unsettled state all day if not longer than that.
+On the other hand, Don had been feeling his unsettled state all day, if not longer than that.
 He knew something, anything, was not right.

 "What time is it anyway?"
-Don questioned as he finally received his much desired schematic as well.
-"I just remembered that I was supposed to pick up a pizza for everybody back home.
+Don questioned as he finally received his much desired schematic from the croc as well.
+"I just remembered that I was supposed to pick up a pizza for everyone back home.
 Guess they had to wait longer than they expected."

 "I do wish you had told me you were running short on time," LeatherHead murmured to himself before glancing down to his watch.
-His brow like ridges formed a thin crest and mouth upturned to a definite frown.
-"I suppose they went to bed without dinner at all."
+His brow-like ridges formed a thin crest and his mouth upturned to a definite frown.
+"I suppose they went to bed without dinner is all."